Urhengulas/rav1e/Frame-Type-Selection.md

 This overrides all other criteria for frame type selection.
 (TODO: How does a user do this?)
 * If there have been fewer than the number of frames specified by `--min-keyint` since the last key frame, the current frame is marked as an inter frame.
-* If there have been equal to the number of frames specified by `--keyint` since the last key frame, the current frame is marked as a key frame.
+* If there have been equal to the number of frames specified by `--keyint` (i.e. the max keyint) since the last key frame, the current frame is marked as a key frame.
 * If no other criteria have been met, the current frame is compared with the previous frame to see if it is a scenecut.